 Students must fill out a Vacation Form for any planned absence(s).
-It must be signed by all of their teachers and approved by the school Principal prior to the absence.
+It must be signed by all of their teachers and approved by the school Principal at least 3 days prior to the absence.
+Students with 12 or more absences may be denied.
+Requests made during any state or district testing windows, including semester exams, will be denied.
 Failure to do so will result in an unexcused absence for each day the student is absent.